Program Accreditation

 Accreditation Levels

-The IMA offers 2 levels of accreditation: Gold and Silver.
-Both levels of accreditation indicate a program with good program results, effective design, and commendable implementation.
+The IMA offers two levels of accreditation: Gold and Silver.
+Both levels of accreditation indicate a sufficiently supported program with high quality results, effective design, and commendable implementation.
 Indeed, no program can attain accreditation without showing strong positive results.

 Silver Accreditation